fruit/sfCacheTaggingPlugin/README.markdown

           }
         }

-    And DO REMEMBER TO rebuild your models
+    And REMEMBER TO rebuild your models after this changes:

         ./symfony doctrine:build-model --env=YOUR_ENV